SH4000 - Communicating with Different Client Groups (2023/24)

 The module will use a range of teaching and learning strategies such as role plays, reflective learning exercises, lectures, interactive workshops and user involvement.
 Students will be expected to source information by reading key literature, and using specific online resources.
 Students will present a role play which will form the focus for discussion and reflection on their communication skills and how to use them effectively in practice.

-1. Apply range of communication methods essential for working in health andsocial care
+1. Apply a range of communication methods and skills essential for working in health and social care

-2. Explain the significance of effective communication in health and social care
+2. Understand the significance of effective communication in relation to diverse health and social care contexts